david-hall/vzome-sharing/_posts/2023-01-12-zome-tetra-52-and-53-use-same-struts-19-01-02.md

 {% endcomment %}

-A pair of tetrahedra from the zome tetrahedra challenge
+A pair of tetrahedra from the zome tetrahedra challenge.

+Two distinct tetrahedra can be constructed from the same set of zome struts.
+While they both use 2 B1, 3 B2 and 2 R1 struts, the three B2s form an equalateral triangle in one case but not in the other.
+This model shows both of them side by side sharing a vertex at the origin.

+These two tetrahedra correspond to numbers 52 and 53 of the chart on page 5 of the [zometool manual](https://www.zometool.com/content/Manual2.3web.pdf)

 <figure style="width: 87%; margin: 5%">
-  <vzome-viewer style="width: 100%; height: 60vh"
+  <vzome-viewer scene-titles="Both tetrahedra|_" show-scenes="true" style="width: 100%; height: 60vh"
        src="https://david-hall.github.io/vzome-sharing/2023/01/12/19-01-02-zome-tetra-52-and-53-use-same-struts/zome-tetra-52-and-53-use-same-struts.vZome" >
     <img  style="width: 100%"
        src="https://david-hall.github.io/vzome-sharing/2023/01/12/19-01-02-zome-tetra-52-and-53-use-same-struts/zome-tetra-52-and-53-use-same-struts.png" >